 Before her mother could say anything else, Mel jumped in to support Dylan.
 “Mom, I agree with Dylan that he should go to school tomorrow.
 I spent a lot of time talking with him this afternoon while you were out shopping.
 He is fine.
 He will be fine at school tomorrow.
 He’ll have Steve and Jeff there supporting him.
 This is important for Dylan.
 You have to let him go.”

 “I agree with Mel and Dylan,” Kevin added.
 “This is Dylan’s day to be with all of his friends and celebrate and have fun.
 Deny him that and you’ll force him to spend the day reliving what happened and just getting mad all over again.
 That’d be like forcing him to be hurt twice by what happened.
 He doesn’t need any extra punishment.
 Please don’t take his best day of middle school away from him.”

 “You two don’t seem to understand how what happened to Dylan could have affected him,” Lorelei said.
 “Dylan, your father and I have discussed this, and I’m adamant about it.
 You will have to stay home tomorrow.”

 “I don’t need to stay home tomorrow.
 I will not stay home tomorrow.
 I’m going to go to school tomorrow.
 I’m going to be with my friends tomorrow.
 I’m going to my commencement tomorrow.
 I’m going to my graduation party tomorrow.
-You’ll have to put handcuffs on me and lock me in my room to stop me from going to school tomorrow.”
+You’ll have to put handcuffs on me and chain me in my room to stop me from going to school tomorrow.”